 This is NOT a Kindle Fire.
 This is NOT a tablet.
 This does not let kids play games.
 It’s just like an adult Kindle, but way less expensive.
 And it’s a more manageable and mobile way for children to take books with them.

 You can purchase a subscription to the Amazon digital library.
 You can also hook this up with your local library (check with your library system first).
+My kids love their Kindles.
+They’ve been able to discover new books they would never have seen on a library shelf.
+This also travels really well.

 Product does need WiFi to download books but once downloaded, the books can be read without Internet access.